Limited Submissions and Internal Competitions

 With increasing frequency, funding agencies are placing special restrictions on proposals submitted by an organization.
 For instance, we may be asked to limit the number of applications in response to a solicitation, or we may be required to assign an institutional ranking to multiple submissions.
 Thus sponsors are requiring institutions to assume more of the responsibility for screening proposals and to select which applications go forward for consideration.

-In order to submit the most competitive proposal and to avoid the possibility of disqualification of our submissions, SPA may be required to organize internal competitions for such programs.
+In order to submit the most competitive proposal and to avoid the possibility of disqualification of our submissions, ORA may be required to organize internal competitions for such programs.

 |** Compliance with the specific instructions given for each internal competition supports the equity of the review process by providing the reviewers with consistent information and formatting from all applicants.
 Applicants who do not follow the instructions may jeopardize the review of their application.|

-Because each program has unique requirements and timelines, SPA must adapt instructions to accommodate each competition.
-Please be sure to follow the directions issued by SPA explicitly.
+Because each program has unique requirements and timelines, ORA must adapt instructions to accommodate each competition.
+Please be sure to follow the directions issued by ORA explicitly.
 In general the process is as follows:

 Receive solicitations with submission limitations.